Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Do Not Buy Ivory Coat If…

 Our Ivory coat review wouldn’t be complete if we didn’t cover who this food isn’t for.
-You shouldn’t buy this brand if:
+According to our expert panel, you shouldn’t buy this brand if:

 The Verdict

 Give it a try!
-Many dogs and their owners have enjoyed Ivory coat as their main feed for years.
+Many dogs and their owners on our team of independent experts enjoyed having Ivory Coat as their main feed through our trail phase.
 While there have been some complaints about a change in the recipe or GI troubles among certain users, in general this is one of the favourite brands for people looking for a grain-free option to offer their dog.

 This is especially true for dogs with skin issues since going grain-free is one of the main veterinarian recommendations to help with itchy skin.
 We recommend adding Ivory Coat to your regular rotation as it has a fairly good composition for processed, dry dog food.